inkanfung/LoanCalculator/KanOnerioSolution/README.md

 **Monitoring and Alerting:**

+Monitoring and Alerting are essential practices for tracking the performance and health of your API, helping you detect and address issues before they escalate into bigger problems.

 - Implement monitoring and alerting tools to track the performance and health of your API.
 - By continuously monitoring the API, you can detect issues early and take corrective actions before they escalate into bigger problems.